-- i) Seeding system only uses real qualifying race times as recorded on the official timing system without penalties. - ii) Qualifying times from the last 24 months will be taken into account. - iii) The best four times of each competitor will be taken into account. - iv) If a competitor has less than four qualifying times his/her average will be calculated on those times. - v) If a competitor has only one qualifying time, he/she will be seeded behind the competitors in iv). - vi) Each competitor's qualifying race time will be calculated as a percentage of the leading competitor's overall race time to a % with the ideal being 100%, and then compare each competitor's time to the leader assigning a % score. - vii) If an international competitor with an FIA Seeding enters the National Series the CEO of SACCS, the Clerk of the Course, the Timing and Tracking Manager and the Competitor Relations Officer will determine his/her starting position. - viii) First time competitors will start behind competitors in v) as determined by the CoC, Timing & Tracking Manager and the CRO.
+- a) Seeding system only uses real qualifying race times as recorded on the official timing system without penalties. - b) Qualifying times from the last 24 months will be taken into account. - The best four times of each competitor will be taken into account. - d) If a competitor has less than four qualifying times his/her average will be calculated on those times. - e) If a competitor has only one qualifying time, he/she will be seeded behind the competitors in d). - Fach competitor's qualifying race time will be calculated as a percentage of the leading competitor's overall race time to a % with the ideal being 100%, and then compare each competitor's time to the leader assigning a % score. - g) If an international competitor with an FIA Seeding enters the National Series the CEO the SA RALLY-RAID Championship, the Clerk of the Course, the Timing and Tracking Manager and the Competitor Relations Officer will determine his/her starting position. - h) First time competitors will start behind competitors in e) as determined by the, Clerk of the Course, Timing & Tracking Manager and the CRO.
 First time competitors with different category experience may be allowed to start somewhat higher in a position determined by the Clerk of the Course, the Timing and Tracking Manager and the Competitor Relations Officer.